-For a given Share Class, the Net Asset Value increases during the Performance Period and exceeds the current High-Water Mark corresponding to such Share Class.
+Scenario: For a given Share Class, the Net Asset Value increases during the Performance Period and exceeds the current High-Water Mark corresponding to such Share Class.
 The scenario assumes no subscription/redemption activities for the period.

-Incentive Fee is paid during the Performance Period.
-In this example: an investor purchases 1,000 Shares at an opening Net Asset Value per Share of \$100 at the beginning of the Performance Period; in the Performance Period the closing Net Asset Value (before Incentive Fee accrual reduction) per Share increases to \$110 (so the Fund has risen 10%); hypothetically, the current High-Water Mark for the Share Class (closing NAV at the end of the last Performance Period where incentive fees were crystallised) is \$105.
+an investor purchases 1,000 Shares at an opening Net Asset Value per Share of \$100 at the beginning of the Performance Period;

+- in the Performance Period the closing Net Asset Value (before Incentive Fee accrual reduction) per Share increases to \$110 (so the Fund has risen 10%); - hypothetically, the current High-Water Mark for the Share Class (closing NAV at the end of the last Performance Period where incentive fees were crystallised) is \$105.

 In this situation, an Incentive Fee is payable on the difference between the closing Net Asset Value (before Incentive Fee accrual reduction) per Share in the Performance Period and currently in place High Water Mark (\$110-\$105).
 An Incentive Fee per weighted average share of \$0.75 is crystallised (15% of the difference between the closing Net Asset Value (before Incentive Fee accrual reduction) per Share and the existing High-Water Mark).
 The new closing High Water Mark on the Share Class is \$109.25, and the Net Asset Value per Share is \$109.25.

-15% For a given Share Class, the Net Asset Value increases during the Performance Period but does not exceed the current High-Water Mark corresponding to such Share Class.
+Scenario: For a given Share Class, the Net Asset Value increases during the Performance Period but does not exceed the current High-Water Mark corresponding to such Share Class.

 The scenario assumes no subscription/redemption activities for the period.

-Incentive Fee is not paid during the Performance Period.
-In this example: an investor purchases 1,000 Shares at an opening Net Asset Value per Share of \$100 at the beginning of the Performance Period; In the Performance Period the closing Net Asset Value (before Incentive Fee accrual reduction) per Share increases to \$110 (so the Fund has risen 10%);
+- an investor purchases 1,000 Shares at an opening Net Asset Value per Share of \$100 at the beginning of the Performance Period; - In the Performance Period the closing Net Asset Value (before Incentive Fee accrual reduction) per Share increases to \$110 (so the Fund has risen 10%);

 hypothetically, the current High-Water Mark for the Share Class (closing NAV at the end of the last Performance Period where incentive fees were crystallised) is \$115.

 In this situation, an Incentive Fee is not payable because despite the Share Class Net Asset Value increasing over the Performance Period, the historically set High Water Mark has not been breached.
 The High-Water Mark remains \$115.